 The Orchid DApp

-The Orchid dApp is a hosted front-end for users to create and manage Orchid accounts so users don’t need to interact with the smart contract directly.
-At its core, the dApp is a wrapper for the function calls of the smart contract with UI elements to help users make decisions for account makeup.
+The Orchid dApp is a hosted front-end for users to create and manage Orchid accounts, so users don’t need to interact with the smart contract directly.
+At its core, the dApp is a wrapper for the function calls of the smart contract combined with UI elements to help users make decisions for their account makeup.

 Orchid Labs hosts the dApp at account.orchid.com

 The interface allows users to create and manage their Orchid account.